BIRDSgroup/NLCD/README.md

 Files/Results that are large in size can be found here : https://drive.google.com/drive/folders/1W2uq8H3PmJKspsceDLFLkwFMoIW63jgf?usp=drive_link

 ## Contact
-If you are facing any issues, please contact Aravind Easwar (aeaswar81@gmail.com), Dr. Manikandan Narayanan (nmanik@cse.iitm.ac.in)
+If you are facing any issues/queries, please contact Aravind Easwar (aeaswar81@gmail.com), Dr. Manikandan Narayanan (nmanik@cse.iitm.ac.in)

 ## License preamble